 There are several types of product knowledge each employee should have.
 Check them out below.

 - Customer.
 This type of knowledge allows your sales reps to analyze the needs and wants of your clients to offer them the best solution.

 - Competition.
 With the information about your competitors’ products, your staff can explain why your goods beat their solutions in terms of price, quality, or value.

 - Industry.
-This type of knowledge means that an employee should be aware of the latest trends of the industry and be able to speak the same language as other professionals.
+This type of knowledge means that an employee should be aware of the industry’s latest trends and be able to speak the same language as other professionals.

 - Brand.
-Employees should understand the positioning of your brand, its mission and vision.
+Employees should understand the positioning of your brand, its mission, and its vision.
 This knowledge will help them move towards achieving your global goal.

 - Use.
 We’ll also include configuration, customization, and specifications in this category since all these terms are focused on the effective use of a product.
 Your staff should know how to install your product and be aware of different product uses.

 - Troubleshooting.
 The name speaks for itself.
 Your customer support agents need to know how to explain to users how to fix their problems both online and offline.